ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

-*Violin plots show both the range (vertical extent) as well as distribution characteristics (width as it varies across the y-axis range) for each puzzle day, per year.
+*Violin plots show both the range (vertical extent) as well as distribution characteristics (varying width across the y-axis range) for each puzzle day, per year.
 Black lines demarcate the quartiles.
 The swarm plot overlays show individual data points (puzzle raw solve times).
 Note the reduction in y-axis range maximum from the first row to the second when comparing solve times across the entire sample period.*

 *Median[IQR] GMST(m), per puzzle day, per select year (2018 [N=365], 2021 [N=365], 2023(4) [N=373]):*